 Substandard representation has significant financial and human costs.
 For example, failure to provide competent counsel can lead to wrongful convictions.
-With 87 documented exonerations, Texas ranks third in the nation for the number of exonerations of wrongfully convicted individuals.
-Wrongfully convicted persons do not only lose their liberty and have difficulty maintaining familial and other relationships, they typically have tremendous trouble adjusting upon release.
-The family members of the wrongfully convicted suffer as well, losing contact with a loved one for years, and spending significant sums on appeals.
+With 87 documented exonerations, Texas ranks third in the nation for the number of exonerations of wrongfully convicted individuals.5 Wrongfully convicted persons do not only lose their liberty and have difficulty maintaining familial and other relationships, they typically have tremendous trouble adjusting upon release.6 The family members of the wrongfully convicted suffer as well, losing contact with a loved one for years, and spending significant sums on appeals.
 Victims, too, are denied justice and security as perpetrators remain free.

 In addition to the devastating effect on individual lives, wrongful convictions result in tremendous costs to the community.
 They undermine the public's confidence in the criminal justice system, allow criminals to victimize others, and cause a drain on scarce resources.
-As of May 21, 2012, the State of Texas had paid a total of \$49.5 million to exonerees in an effort to compensate them for their losses.
-While many different causes exist for wrongful convictions, some may be avoided if defendants are represented by competent counsel.
-Indeed, a recent unanimous Texas Supreme Court decision allowed for a \$2 million payment for a man who was released from prison 26 years after the Texas Court of Criminal Appeals found his lawyer to be ineffective.

-Failure to provide adequate representation to indigent defendants can also result in unnecessary pretrial incarceration, which burdens county budgets.
-On average, counties spend 11 to 14 percent of their budgets on jail costs.
-Collectively, Texas counties spend approximately \$2 million per day on pretrial incarcerations.
-People who are jailed pretrial often lose their jobs; students fall behind in, or are forced to withdraw from, school; and children who have an incarcerated parent are left without economic support or adult supervision, which can lead to youth dropping out of school to take a job or becoming involved in the juvenile or criminal justice system themselves.
+As of May 21, 2012, the State of Texas had paid a total of \$49.5 million to exonerees in an effort to compensate them for their losses.7 While many different causes exist for wrongful convictions, some may be avoided if defendants are represented by competent counsel.
+Indeed, a recent unanimous Texas Supreme Court decision allowed for a \$2 million payment for a man who was released from prison 26 years after the Texas Court of Criminal Appeals found his lawyer to be ineffective.8 budgets on jail costs.
+Collectively, Texas counties spend approximately \$2 million per day on pretrial incarcerations.10 People who are jailed pretrial often lose their jobs; students fall behind in, or are forced to withdraw from, school; and children who have an incarcerated parent are left without economic support or adult supervision, which can lead to youth dropping out of school to take a job or becoming involved in the juvenile or criminal justice system themselves.